Healthcare Cybersecurity Solutions

 Ensure Secure Data Transmission

-In today's healthcare landscape, the protection of electronic Protected Health Information (ePHI) during transmission is paramount.
-Organizations must adopt secure communication protocols such as:
+In today's healthcare landscape, the protection of electronic Protected Health Information (ePHI) during transmission is critical.
+Organizations must adopt protocols such as:

 1. HTTPS